If your love for used cars ranks above enthusiast, it may be time to take things to the next level.

 To help with your mindset, here’s a list of essays from Paul Graham that are focused on entrepreneurship.
 He has helped fund over 800 startups over the course of his career.
 Ever heard of Reddit, Airbnb, Stripe, and Dropbox?

-If you don’t want to build from the ground up, check out our car dealerships for sale to find active listings near you, and buy a dealership that’s already operational.
+If you don’t want to build from the ground up, check out our car dealerships for sale page to find active listings near you, and buy a dealership that’s already operational.

 What does it take to start a used car dealership?